Veggies Fruits & Herbs Webtrax Admin Veggies Fruits & Herbs Webtrax Admin

 The most common mistake in fall gardening is starting too late.
 You want your fall crops in the ground while the soil is still warm enough to support germination and early growth—not after the first cold snap when the soil has already chilled.
 A good rule of thumb: count back from your first expected frost date and give yourself at least six to eight weeks of growing time for most crops.

-Once your crops are established and frost threatens, row cover fabric becomes your most valuable tool.
+Once your crops are established and frost threatens, white row cover fabric becomes your most valuable tool.
 Even a single layer of lightweight fabric can protect plants through multiple hard frosts, extending your harvest by weeks.
 Pair it with wire hoops to keep the fabric off the foliage and it's a system you'll use every fall.
 View our blog post Installing Hoops on Raised Beds

 Hardening Off Your Transplants